 Admission to the Evolution & Development Program is highly competitive, and Ph.D. students are expected to become active quickly in research, publishing, and giving conference talks.
 Students have outstanding opportunities to collaborate with other Psychology faculty in the department's areas of strength (e.g. cognitive neuroscience, behavioral neuroscience, alcohol & drug abuse, health psychology, pain perception, psychopathy), and with great faculty in related departments (e.g. Anthropology, Biology, Psychiatry).
 Students gain a strong foundation in statistical methods, and have good opportunities to learn skills in brain imaging, genetic analysis, hormone assays, psychophysiology, online surveys, and other research methods.

-For more information, please contact Dr. Steven Gangestad at email@example.com.
+For more information, please contact Dr. Marco Del Giudice at firstname.lastname@example.org.